 18 Water-Saving Gardening Tips For Drought

 When dealing with drought conditions or mandatory water restrictions, don't feel that reducing water use means you need to let your beautiful landscape plants die.
 We have 10 short-term and 8 long-term tips to help you use water more efficiently in your yard or commercial landscape.
 We'll teach your how to protect your plants while reducing water use.

-Short Term Dos and Don'ts That will Reduce Water Use and Save Your Plants
+10 Tips To Reduce Water Use and Save Your Plants - Short Term

 - Water less.
 It's a fact that we over-water our landscapes.
 Water weekly, not daily.
 Over a growing season, you can train your yard to be less thirsty by watering less frequently but more deeply, to encourage deeper root penetration into the soil.
 Shallow roots need much more frequent irrigation.
 Yes, plants will wilt, leaves will drop, but the plants will survive.

 - Don't rip out your lawn and replace it with gravel.
 This knee-jerk reaction amplifies the "urban heat island" effect that increases the day and night temperatures in our urban and suburban areas.
 And this increased heat actually decreases rain/snowfall and increases drought intensity.
 On a more personal level, big patches of gravel makes your house too hot and increases your need for air conditioning.
 This simply moves the water use from your home to the electrical generating stations where huge amounts of water are used for cooling the generating equipment.

 - Focus your water use on trees and shrubs.
 Lawns, annuals, and perennials can be replaced.
 Let your lawn go brown, but deep water the lawn area monthly to protect valuable trees and shrubs whose roots are growing under the lawn and depend on the water from irrigating the lawn.
 A large, twenty-year-old tree is worth a lot in terms of the cooling effects of its shade and the food value of its flowers to pollinators like bees, butterflies, and hummingbirds (who still need to eat during droughts).
 You can't buy back time!